 Ten of the 12 people injured were taken to hospitals on Saturday.
 Injuries included broken bones and head traumas, according to the Los Angeles Fire Department.
 One person remains in a critical condition and two others are said to be serious but stable.

-Police are now waiting for the results of a toxicology report on the suspect.
+Police are now waiting for the results of a toxicology report on the suspect, the Associated Press reports.

 The Venice Beach boardwalk is a major tourist attraction known for its eclectic patchwork of shops, restaurants and sporting areas.